maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x0A (`\n`) LINE-COMMIT
 The control character LINE-COMMIT is ignored in character mode (CHAR_ENABLE).
 When line mode is enabled (CHAR_DISABLE), an explicit LINE-COMMIT must be given to show the line.
-See model section for detaild explanation.
+See model section for detailed explanation.

 By default character mode is enabled.